zelief/today/README.md

-This is a Next.js 13 app with Prisma.
+This is a Next.js 13 app with Tailwindcss, Jest, and Prisma.

 ## Getting Started